-The second class-hour will be devoted to tutorial questions by TAs.
 The primary purpose of the tutorials will be to review material from the lecture and to work through problem sets that will be provided in advance.
 There are no graded items during the tutorial hour and attendance is optional (but strongly recommended).